Generic Name: methylphenidate (transdermal) (meth il FEN ih date)

 To make sure Daytrana is safe for you, tell your doctor if you or anyone in your family has ever had:

-skin sensitivity to soaps, lotions, cosmetics, or glues;
+a skin disorder (such as eczema, psoriasis), skin sensitivity to soaps, lotions, cosmetics, or glues;

 depression, mental illness, bipolar disorder, psychosis, or suicidal thoughts or actions;

 blood circulation problems in the hands or feet;

 seizures or epilepsy, an abnormal brain wave test (EEG); or

 It is not known whether Daytrana will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether methylphenidate passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.